Employing a foreigner in Flanders: changes after obtaining a permit

 The type of work that the foreigner will perform determines whether they will be admitted to the labour market.

-In a transfer of business on the basis of an agreement (such as a merger, acquisition, or absorption, in accordance with CBA 32 a), whereby all assets and liabilities from the balance sheet pass to the acquiring entity, including the employment contracts of the employees, the existing work permit remains valid.
-This means that employees retain their rights and obligations, including their employment contracts, under the new employer.
+In the event of a transfer of undertaking on the basis of an agreement (such as a merger, takeover or absorption, in accordance with collective labour agreement 32 bis (in Dutch)(opens in new window), whereby all assets and liabilities on the balance sheet are transferred to the acquiring entity, including the employees’ employment contracts, the existing work permit remains valid.
+This means that employees retain their rights and obligations, including their employment contract, under the new employer.

-From a practical point of view (for example, an inspection check), it is desirable to apply for a new permit as soon as possible.
-In the interim period, the employee can continue to be employed on the basis of the current permit.
+From a practical point of view (e.g. an inspection), it is advisable to apply for a new work permit no later than the renewal of the existing work permit.
+In the meantime, the employee may continue to be employed on the basis of the current work permit.